Hunter Thought He Was Firing At Bigfoot, His Alleged Victim Claims

 “We’re working to find this person.
 It is of great concern that this individual might think it’s okay to shoot at anything he thinks is Bigfoot,” Clark County Sheriff Leo Dutton said, as the Idaho Statesman reported.
 Dutton advised that if the reports are true, the shooter could face attempted negligent homicide charges.

-A 2017 study by Chapman University revealed that American’s do believe in several paranormal events and activities, but only 16.2% surveyed said that they believe in Bigfoot.
-The higher percentages showed American’s had a strong belief in Atlantis, Aliens, and ghosts.
+A 2017 study by Chapman University revealed that Americans do believe in several paranormal events and activities, but only 16.2 percent surveyed said that they believe in Bigfoot.
+The higher percentages showed Americans had a strong belief in Atlantis, aliens, and ghosts.

 According to ABC News in Montana, a warning went out to campers over the summer to be aware of Sasquatch sightings after increasing flows in the Yaak River.
-Though neither the U.S. Forest Service or the Kootenai National Forest association penned the warning, the poster advised should one come upon Bigfoot, not to yell at him, run to or from him, and not to feed him.
+Though neither the U.S. Forest Service nor the Kootenai National Forest association penned the warning, the poster advised should one come upon Bigfoot, not to yell at him, run to or from him, and not to feed him.
 The poster did say, naturally, to take photos of the legend.